 1. Other thyroid diseases causing hypothyroidism: History, different morphologic features.

-The disease usually leads to permanent hypothyroidism, which requires a lifelong hormone replacement therapy (with adequate treatment, the disease causes no sequelae).
+The disease may lead to permanent hypothyroidism, which requires lifelong hormone replacement therapy (with adequate treatment, the disease causes no sequelae).
 The risk of developing overt hypothyroidism in patients with subclinical hypothyroidism increases with age.
-Very rarely, thyroiditis may progress to primary lymphoma of the thyroid gland; transformation of Hashimoto thyroiditis into Graves disease is also rare and is caused by the development of TSH-R antibodies early in the course of the disease along with the subsequent overstimulation of the thyroid gland.
+Very rarely thyroiditis may progress to primary lymphoma of the thyroid gland; transformation of Hashimoto thyroiditis into Graves disease is also rare and caused by the development of TSH-R antibodies early in the course of the disease along with subsequent overstimulation of the thyroid gland.